 Who Is This For?

-Lateral stability in a monopod isn’t strictly necessary when you are shooting with a relatively fast shutter speed.
+Lateral stability in a monopod isn’t strictly necessary when shooting with a relatively fast shutter speed.
 For this reason, I don’t think it’s useful for sports photographers.
-While that is a sub-section of photographers who often use monopods during shooting, it is primarily to take the weight of big heavy telephoto lenses for long periods of time.
+While that is a sub-section of photographers who often use monopods during shooting, it primarily takes the weight of heavy telephoto lenses for long periods.

-Lateral stability is important to wildlife and nature photographers while they are shooting in low light at the beginning and end of the day.
-I often recommend using a monopod in those situations, and the Docz2 foot definitely improves your keeper rate of tack sharp shots when working at the very limits of available light.
+Lateral stability is essential to wildlife and nature photographers while shooting in low light at the beginning and end of the day.
+I often recommend using a monopod in those situations, and the Docz2 foot improves your keeper rate of tack sharp shots when working at the very limits of available light.

 A third potential usage for this foot is shooting in places that have specifically said “no tripods”.
 This might be somewhere like a tourist attraction where you want to do some travel photography, or it might be a trade show floor where you’re providing news coverage or creating a corporate video.
-In fact, based on a previous email correspondence I had with a filmmaker from the US, I believe that there are some entire cities, such as New York City, where tripods are technically illegal outside in public spaces.
-This filmmaker told me, however, that using a monopod with a set of feet on it was no problem.
+Based on a previous email correspondence I had with a filmmaker from the US, I believe that there are some entire cities, such as New York City, where tripods are technically illegal outside in public spaces.
+However, this filmmaker told me that using a monopod with a set of feet on it was no problem.

 Tabletop Tripod Usage

 Another potential use for the Docz2 is as a tabletop tripod.
-For me, this is definitely a secondary usage, with the primary being use a monopod foot.
+For me, this is a secondary usage, with the primary being its use as a monopod foot.
 Clearly, this was not designed with use as a tabletop tripod in mind.
 There is only one position for the legs, meaning your camera can only have one height on the table.
 The weight and bulk of this product also stand out compared to other tabletop tripods on the market.
-Using the ball tension knob, positioned underneath the feet, is also very fiddly when trying to critically frame a shot because it really requires you to lift the tripod to perform the tensioning action.
+Using the ball tension knob, positioned underneath the feet, is also very fiddly when critically framing a shot because it requires you to lift the tripod to perform the tensioning action.

 So yes, you could use the Docz2 as a tabletop tripod if you suddenly found yourself needing one.
-And if you can line up the shot you need at that exact height, you’re certainly giving you camera a sturdy platform to shoot from.
-In that way, it’s a nice bonus to be able to use the Docz2 in this way.
+And if you can line up the shot you need at that exact height, you’re certainly giving your camera a sturdy platform from which to shoot.
+In that way, it’s a nice bonus to be able to use Docz2 in this way.
 That said, I would not recommend this product if you are primarily looking to buy it as a tabletop tripod and never use it on a monopod.
 If you need an excellent tabletop tripod and don’t need to use it as a monopod foot, buy the Feisol TT-15 instead.

 I had three different monopods in my office when I tested this product, and it fitted on all of them.
-However, shortly after publishing the review I received a couple of comments from Gitzo monopod owners stating that they had troubles with it.
+However, shortly after publishing the review, I received a couple of comments from Gitzo monopod owners stating they had trouble with it.

-3 Legged Thing state that the Docz2 fits “most monopods” which does seem to be accurate, but this does mean that some might not be an ideal pairing.
-The issue seems to be with monopods that have a recessed thread on the bottom.
+3 Legged Thing states that the Docz2 fits “most monopods”, which seems accurate, but this does mean that some might not be an ideal pairing.
+The issue appears to be with monopods that have a recessed thread on the bottom.
 When the thread is recessed, the stud on the top of the Docz2 is not long enough to reach into the recessed thread.

 The Docz2 monopod foot is a great way to add some lateral stability to a monopod.
-It’s built like a tank, and gives me confidence that it will last a long time, even though its primary position would be on the ground under my foot!
-With all of 3 Legged Thing’s tripods having removable legs that turn into monopods, this is a product that should interest fans of the British brand, as well as users of other monopod brands.
+It’s built like a tank and gives me confidence that it will last a long time, even though its primary position would be on the ground under my foot!
+With all of 3 Legged Thing’s tripods having removable legs that turn into monopods, this is a product that should interest fans of the British brand and users of other monopod brands.

 What’s important to consider is weight.
-A lot of the time people are choosing to use a monopod instead of a tripod when they wan to save some weight.
-Adding the Docz2, or any other monopod foot for that matter will add back some of that weight you have saved.
-In most cases, this will create a support platform that delivers stability which falls somewhere between a monopod and a tripod.
-If you don’t mind that added weight, you will get noticeably increased stability that could easily make the difference between getting a sharp shot, and not.
+Often, people choose to use a monopod instead of a tripod when they want to save some weight.
+Adding the Docz2, or any other monopod foot for that matter, will add back some of that weight you have saved.
+In most cases, this will create a support platform that delivers stability that falls somewhere between a monopod and a tripod.
+If you don’t mind that added weight, you will get noticeably increased stability that could easily make the difference between getting a sharp shot and not.

-As with all camera support decisions, you have to weigh up the pros and cons for your individual situation on the day.
-Without a doubt I can see myself using this on the monopod that I keep in my car, ready for any roadside wildlife that I come across on my travels through Northern Canada.
-There’s really no downside to using it in that situation because its weight is not a factor.
-I can also see myself using it for run and gun video work, and I’d definitely take it to places where I know I would not be allowed to use a tripod.
+As with all camera support decisions, you have to weigh up the pros and cons of your situation on the day.
+Without a doubt, I can see myself using this on the monopod that I keep in my car, ready for any roadside wildlife that I come across on my travels through Northern Canada.
+There’s no downside to using it in that situation because its weight is not a factor.
+I can also see myself using it for run and gun video work, and I’d take it to places where I know I would not be allowed to use a tripod.